-Apply in writing to the NPM Loan Coordinator at least one (1) year in advance of the loan start date.
+Apply in writing to the NPM Registrar at least one (1) year in advance of the loan start date.
 Requests should include a justification, list of objects, duration of exhibition, facility report, and any specific details related to the display of the objects.

 Length of Loan

 Requests can be made to borrow an object for display for up to one (1) year.
 The duration of a loan depends on the object’s condition and specific needs, including travel and display requirements, which are determined in advance by the Museum’s conservator.